kevin-hanselman/dud/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Please acknowledge the following**
-- [ ] I have read about [Minimal Bug Reports](https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports) and what follows is my best attempt at creating one.
+- [ ] I have read about [Minimal Bug Reports][bugs] and what follows is my good faith attempt at creating one.

 **Describe the bug**
 A clear and concise description of what the bug is.